ahmedalroky/Goddady-DDNS/README.md

 The script logs the date, time and IP address to a log file located at "/var/log/godaddy.log".
 You can view the log file to see the update history.

 ## License:
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License .